DaoCloud/DaoCloud-docs/docs/en/docs/download/modules/middleware/mysql.md

 # MySQL

-This page provides downloadable offline installation packages for various versions of MySQL.
+This page provides downloadable offline packages for various versions of MySQL.

 ## Download